clemdevs/marketing-tools-page/README.md

 Landing page with BootstrapJS

 ## Requirements
-You Node.js version 12.0 or above
+You need Node.js version 12.0 or above

 ## How to run

-1. Clone the project
+1. Clone the project from github repository.
-2. Go to the project root directory.
+1. Open project root directory in terminal.
-3. Run `npm install` to install the dependencies.
+2. Run `npm install` to install the dependencies.
-4. Run 'npm run dev' to start the server on `http://localhost`
+3. Run `npm run dev` to start the server on `http://localhost/`